• Skip to primary navigation

 Carrageenan comes in two forms: undegraded (native) and degraded (hydrolyzed).

-Native carrageenan retains its structure and acts as a stabilizer and thickener.
+Native carrageenan retains its structure and is a stabilizer and thickener.

 Degraded carrageenan is broken down, so it's not as good at forming gels, but it's still a thickening agent.